 Whether you’re using Basecamp as a teacher or a student, this resource page will help you learn how to optimize your Basecamp 3 account for your classroom work.

 Here's our Learning Center, another great space to learn how to use Basecamp: https://basecamp.com/learn

 If you’re a teacher, your students won’t need to sign up for a new Basecamp account to access yours — you’d just add them to your account.
 When you add a student, they’ll receive an email invitation containing a unique link to set up their free user account to access your Basecamp account.

 Here are two ways to add your students:

-- Add them directly from the Project or Team
+- Add them directly from the Project

 - Add them from Adminland - you’d use this option if your project(s) haven’t been set up yet or if you’d be adding students to several projects at a time.